Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 Call `FmodManager.Update()` once per frame.
 It delivers callbacks, pushes positions for attached instances, and drives song transitions.
 Audio continues without it, because a background thread (native) or timer (HTML5) services the FMOD mixer.
 Typed callbacks only arrive from `Update()`. `SetAutoUpdate(false)` turns the background servicing off for games that drive FMOD from their own loop. `IsAutoUpdate()` reports the state.

 `IsInitialized()` reports true once the engine and the default banks are usable.
 Native targets initialize synchronously, so it is true immediately.
-HTML5 initializes asynchronously, and games gate their first scene on it.
+HTML5 initializes asynchronously, and games gate their first scene on it. `InitializeFailed()` reports that a default bank failed to load, so initialization cannot complete.
+A loading scene shows a message instead of waiting forever.

 `EnableDebugMessages()` turns on FMOD's own logging at its most verbose level and traces every `FmodManager` operation.
 Debug builds enable it automatically.